-Our horse's health and wellness come from exercise, grooming, and most importantly, diet!
-Your horse needs a balanced diet, a diet that typically doesn't come from hay and forage alone.
-While fresh pasture can be best, many of the vitamins and minerals disappear as hay ages.
+Your horse's health and wellness rely on proper exercise, grooming, and most importantly, his diet.
+Horses need a balanced diet that may not come from hay and forage alone as many vitamins and minerals diminish as hay ages.
 Horse supplements fill those gaps.

-When deciding what equine supplements are right for your horse, start with your veterinarian's help.
-Like selenium and vitamin E, many supplements must be dosed appropriately to be safe and vary from the location due to the soil's minerals.
+When deciding which equine supplements are suitable for your horse, always consult your veterinarian.
+Horses have different needs and many supplements, like selenium and vitamin E, must be dosed appropriately to be safe.

 Narrowing down what your horse needs is the best place to start.
-Do calories need to be added?
-Specific medical problems, like arthritis, can be addressed with the help of horse supplements.
+Some supplements can support muscle recovery, while others encourage healthy weight gain.
+The management of specific medical problems, like arthritis, may also warrant the extra support of certain supplements.
 You can use dietary supplements to support your horse's skin, hooves, overall health, and digestion.

-Equine supplements also support the day to day needs of your horse.
-Electrolytes provide the calcium, magnesium, and salts to replace those lost by sweat.
-Hydration levels may improve after electrolytes are given.
-Proper hydration is challenging in winter.
-Providing these minerals replaces a salt block, which many horses will not use regularly or adequately.
+Equine supplements also support the day-to-day needs of your horse.
+Electrolytes replace calcium, magnesium, and salts lost in sweat.
+Hydration levels may improve after electrolytes are given and these supplements can also encourage water intake in winter.
+Horse owners can also provide their horse with free-choice salt from a salt lick.

 Daily mineral supplements balance the missing pieces from a hay-only diet.
-Many supplements offer digestive help by providing antioxidants and probiotics.
+In addition, many supplements offer digestive support to optimize nutrient absorption with antioxidants and probiotics.
 These serve to support the digestive acids and enzymes that help your horse digest meals in the hindgut.

-Horses without shine might need some additional omega 3 fatty acids and flaxseed.
-Using these fats are a bonus for your horse's well-being as they provide some calories and anti-inflammatory properties.
+Horses lacking shine might need some additional omega-3 fatty acids and flaxseed.
+Using these fats is a bonus for your horse's well-being as they provide extra calories and anti-inflammatory properties.

 For horses with challenging jobs and existing arthritis, your vet and farrier can help you develop a plan.